Tutorial: Create a module with a config plugin

 }

-Now let's run the example project to make sure everything is working.
-Start the TypeScript compiler to watch for changes and rebuild the module JavaScript.
+In the root of your project, run the TypeScript compiler to watch for changes and rebuild the module's JavaScript:

 Terminal